wvlet/airframe/docs/airframe-di.md

 ## Debugging DI

-To check the runtime behavior of Airframe's dependency injection, set the log level of `wvlet.airframe` to `debug` or `trace`:
+To check the runtime behavior of Airframe's dependency injection, set the log level of `wvlet.airframe.di` to `debug` or `trace`:

 **src/main/resources/log.properties**
 ```
-wvlet.airframe=debug
+wvlet.airframe.di=debug
 ```

 While debugging the code in your test cases, you can also use `log-test.properties` file:
 **src/test/resources/log-test.properties**
 ```
-wvlet.airframe=debug
+wvlet.airframe.di=debug
 ```
 See [airframe-log configuration](https://github.com/wvlet/airframe/blob/master/log/README.md#configuring-log-levels) for the details of log level configurations.